 Frequently Asked Questions

-Is the push roll technique only for the forehand side?
+Is the push roll effective against an aggressive dink on the forehand side?

 Love Pickleball?
 Join 100k+ readers for free weekly tips, news & gear deals.